zammitjohn/jenkins-job-notifier/README.md

 # Jenkins Job Notifier
 This Python application is designed to monitor a specific Jenkins job through the Jenkins API continuously.
 The purpose of this app is to make it easier to keep track of the job status.
-It raises alarms when certain metrics exceed predefined thresholds, and sends notifications to a Microsoft Teams channel via webhook.
+It raises alarms when certain metrics exceed predefined thresholds, and sends notifications to Microsoft Teams via Microsoft Power Automate workflows.

 ## Features
 The jenkins-job-notifier app checks the following metrics and raises alarms: